MacKenzie Scott, billionaire philanthropist, files for divorce

 Less than two years after announcing their intention to give away a vast fortune together, billionaire philanthropist MacKenzie Scott and her husband, Dan Jewett, a former science teacher, are parting ways.

-Scott filed a petition for divorce in King County Superior Court in Washington state Monday, according to a copy of the filing.
+Scott filed a petition for divorce in the King County Superior Court in Washington state Monday, according to a copy of the filing.
 The breakup punctuates an eventful period for Scott, who in less than four years got divorced from her longtime husband, Amazon founder Jeff Bezos, gave away more than $12 billion to nonprofits and married an instructor at the prestigious school attended by her children.

+Court records show Jewett did not contest the divorce.
+The petition says any division of property is laid out in a separation contract, agreed to by the couple, which is not public.
+Both still live in King County, the filing says, which includes the city of Seattle.

-Their marriage, which garnered significant public attention in the wake of Scott’s divorce from the world’s richest man, had also been a philanthropic partnership, with Jewett publicly promising to join her in donating their enormous fortune to good causes.
+Their marriage, which garnered significant public attention after Scott’s divorce from the world’s richest man, had also been a philanthropic partnership, with Jewett publicly promising to join her in donating their enormous fortune to good causes.

 But there were recent signs that the partnership was no more.
-Previously, grateful nonprofits that had received grants from Scott and Jewett thanked them both, but recent recipients thanked her alone.
+Previously, grateful nonprofits that had received grants from Scott and Jewett thanked them both, but recent recipients thank her alone.

 In the past week his name vanished from her philanthropic endeavors.
 On the site for the Giving Pledge, where billionaires promise to give away half of their wealth before they die, his letter no longer appeared with hers.
 Without fanfare, his name was recently edited out of a Medium post Scott had written last year about their gifts.